sloanahrens/devops-toolkit/tutorials/0-local-dev-env-devops.md

-# Local Docker Development Environments
+# Part 0: Local DevOps Docker Development Environment

 There are two different development environments used in the tutorials, the `devops` environment and the `baseimage` environment.
 For both, you will need Docker and `git` installed in your host OS.